 - The institution is strongly encouraged to provide financial support to the fellow, as it will directly benefit from the enhanced knowledge and skills of the individual.
 On the Nomination Form, please indicate what level of financial support the institution will provide the applicant.

 - To help cover costs, past fellows have also applied for internal grants at their institutions.
 These grants include travel, professional development, and other university scholarships.

 - Several fellows attending 2-year colleges have received Perkins Grants.

-APTA Fellowship in Higher Education Leadership is a 52-week curriculum delivered over a 13-month period (June-July).
+APTA Fellowship in Higher Education Leadership is a 52-week curriculum delivered over a 13-month period (July-July).
 The following activities represent major curricular and mentor time commitments for this program:

 - Self-directed learning of nine online modules in the American Physical Therapy Association's Learning Center during the fellowship year for approximately 450 instructional hours